-Create a gorgeous holiday cocktail with this mistletoe margarita recipe that combines classic margarita ingredients with a little something special.
-Decorated with rosemary and cranberries, it looks delicious and very seasonal.
+Create a gorgeous holiday cocktail with this mistletoe margarita recipe combining classic margarita ingredients with something special.
+Decorated with rosemary and cranberries, it looks both delicious and very seasonal.

 What’s your cocktail of choice?
 And by that I mean, one you will get either at a restaurant or make at home?
 I have two: margaritas and martinis or as I like to say, the two “M’s.”